 Like most Blackmagic cameras, the Blackmagic Pocket Cinema Camera 4K (BMPCC4K) is a little weird: it looks like a DLSR but doesn't do photos.
 It has a giant screen but small batteries to power it.
 It feels like a toy, but records RAW video.
 The BMPCC4K is a quirky contraption at times, but once you've seen the images it produces, you forget about all of that.

 The BMPCC4K puts the image-quality, tools and flexibility previously reserved for cameras costing 10 times as much into the hands of many talented frugal filmmakers.
-In that sense, the introduction of the Pocket 4K is just as significant for filmmakers as the Canon 5D was exactly 10 years ago.
+In that sense, the introduction of the Pocket 4K is just as significant for filmmakers as the Canon 5D was 10 years earlier.
 Let’s dive in.

 The (very) good stuff